webgilde/blockalyzer-adblock-counter/readme.txt

 == Changelog ==

-= 1.1.2 = separated option panel and result page
+= 1.1.2 =

+* separated option panel and result page
+* separated standard statistic method from checking for adblock
+* allow adding additional statistic methods without relation to each other

 = 1.1.1 =